-NSG 130 ADULT HEALTH NURSING CLINICAL
+NSG 211 ADULT HEALTH NURSING LAB/CLINICAL

-This is the clinical component of Adult Nursing.
-The students provide direct care to clients in a variety of acute, inpatient settings and in physician offices and outpatient care centers.
-They are supervised by RN Instructors at all times.
-They utilize the various components of the nursing process to design and provide appropriate care.
-PREREQUISITE: SUCCESSFUL COMPLETION OF ALL FIRST SEMESTER NURSING CLASSES, NSG128 ADULT HEALTH NURSING LAB (THIS CLASS MUST HAVE BEEN SUCCESSFULLY COMPLETED WITHIN THE PREVIOUS 2 MONTHS) AND NSG129 ADULT HEALTH NURSING
+This lab course includes nursing skills with an emphasis on care of patients with diseases/disorders of the following systems: Nervous, Sensory, Respiratory, Circulatory, Urinary, Gastrointestinal, Endocrine, Musculoskeletal, Integumentary, and Hematological.
+This is the clinical component of Adult Health Nursing.
+The students provide direct care to patients in a variety of acute, inpatient settings and also in physicians' offices and outpatient care centers.
+They are supervised by RN Clinical Instructors at all times.
+They utilize the various components of the Nursing Process to design appropriate care.
+Prerequisites: NSG205, NSG201, NSG116, NSG200, NSG118